ddotta/awesome-polars/README.md

 - [Pandas vs Polars - A comparison on File I/O](https://www.shipyardapp.com/blog/pandas-vs-polars/) - A blog post that evaluates Polars and Pandas in terms of I/O performance and speed when handling large datasets by Wes Poulsen.
 - [Discover the Power of Polars Library for Fast and Efficient Data Manipulation in Python](https://python.plainenglish.io/discovering-polars-library-1d63c1eefb44) - An article that quickly compares Polars to other data manipulation libraries by [Morpheus](https://medium.com/@morpheuX/about).
 - [Why is Polars All The Rage?](https://seattledataguy.substack.com/p/why-is-polars-all-the-rage) - An article that explains why Polars will become very popular by [SeattleDataGuy](https://substack.com/profile/4963622-seattledataguy) and [Daniel Beach](https://substack.com/profile/21715962-daniel-beach).
-- [Polars vs Pandas — 4 key concept differences](https://python.plainenglish.io/polars-vs-pandas-4-key-concept-differences-3c09713c0fe8) - An article that helps to understand key differences between Pandans and Polars Data Science libraries by [@DataScienceDisciple](https://github.com/DataScienceDisciple).
+- [Polars vs Pandas — 4 key concept differences](https://python.plainenglish.io/polars-vs-pandas-4-key-concept-differences-3c09713c0fe8) - An article that helps to understand key differences between Pandas and Polars Data Science libraries by [@DataScienceDisciple](https://github.com/DataScienceDisciple).

 ### Talks and videos